supervisely-ecosystem/unet/supervisely/serve/README.md

 3. Communicate with NN in custom python script (see section <a href="#For-developers">for developers</a>)
 4. App illustrates how to use NN weights.
 For example: you can train model in Supervisely, download its weights and use them the way you want.

+Model serving allows to apply model to image (URL, local file, Supervisely image id) with 2 modes (full image, image ROI).
+Also app sources can be used as example how to use downloaded model weights outside Supervisely.

 # How To Run